dweng0/doccadefinitions/README.md

-Welcome to the magical world of Docca Definitions(dd).
+# Docca Definitions
+>Definately Documented, Definately Typed.

+DD is a project that is designed to make transpiling from javascript to typescript (as definitions) a doddle. ...Provided you have your comments in good order.

 ## Project goal

 To create a transpiler that uses both JSDOC comments and code to create strongly typed typescript definitions of javascript files.

-## Contribute

-If you fancy contributing, there are a ton of things that still need doing.
-Take a look at the projects page to see what st

-## What is it?

-DD is a project that is designed to make transpiling from javascript to typescript (as definitions) a doddle. ...Provided you have your comments in good order.

 ## How does it work?